We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-While this symptom can be quite annoying, it is not usually the result of any serious health problem.
+Sneezing is your body’s way of removing irritants from your nose or throat.
+It is a powerful, involuntary expulsion of air.
+While this symptom can be quite annoying, it’s not usually the result of any serious health problem.

-Sometimes however, dirt and debris can enter your nose and irritate the sensitive mucous membranes inside your nose and throat.
+Sometimes, however, dirt and debris can enter your nose and irritate the sensitive mucous membranes inside your nose and throat.
 When these membranes become irritated, it causes you to sneeze.

 If you have allergies, your body’s immune system identifies typically harmless organisms as threats.
 Allergies can cause you to sneeze when your body tries to expel these organisms.

 Other, less common causes of sneezing include:

 - withdrawal from certain drugs, such as opioid narcotics

 Nasal sprays that have a corticosteroid in them reduce inflammation in your nasal passages and decrease the frequency of sneezing.
 People with allergies often use these sprays.